Martha Wayne: Background

 Martha Wayne first appeared in Detective Comics #33 (November 1939) in a story by Bob Kane and Bill Finger which detailed the origin of Batman.
 Initially little more than a cipher whose death inspired her heroic son, later comics would expand upon her history.

 Born Martha Kane (a maiden name given in homage to co-creator Bob Kane), Martha was the heir to the Kane Chemical fortune and a member of one of Gotham City's wealthiest families.
-Following the reintroduction of Batwoman (Kate Kane) in the 2000s, it was revealed that she is the sister of Kate's father Jacob Kane Detective Comics #934 and the aunt of Bette Kane (Flamebird) in Batwoman #25, making her (and Batman) halachically Jewish.
+Following the reintroduction of Batwoman (Kate Kane) in the 2000s, it was revealed that she is the sister of Kate's father Jacob Kane Detective Comics #934 and the aunt of Bette Kane (Flamebird) in Batwoman #25, making her and Batman halachically Jewish.
 Martha had a reputation as a notorious party girl, socialite, and debutante, frequenting all the most prestigious country clubs, night clubs, and soirees.
 She also had a developed social conscience and often used her family's wealth and status to champion causes and charities.

 As revealed in the miniseries Batman: Family by John Francis Moore, Martha's closest friend in those days was the woman Celia Kazantkakis.
 Both were renowned for their beauty, which caught the attention of a gangster named Denholm.
 Martha dated Denholm for a time prior to meeting Thomas Wayne, though she was unaware of his true nature at the time.
 Celia, who had had previous dealings with Denholm, became very protective of her friend and conspired to get this thug out of her life.
-In the process it came to light just why Celia was familiar with him.
+In the process it came to light why Celia was familiar with him.
 Celia, it turned out, was a criminal herself and had been embezzling money from an orphanage that was one of Martha's charities.
 She attempted to hide the evidence of this by setting fire to the building but Martha discovered her duplicity.
 Before Celia departed for her family's home in Greece, Martha threatened to expose her should she ever return to Gotham.
 Celia would return to Gotham many years later as "Athena", the leader of a criminal cartel.
 In this guise, she attempted to stage a coup of Wayne Enterprises, until Batman discovered the true nature of his mother's history with Celia and defeated her.

 Shortly after Celia's departure, Martha met and fell in love with prominent physician and philanthropist Dr. Thomas Wayne.
 They were wed soon after and Martha eventually gave birth to their son Bruce Wayne.